 Try to take a deep breath in a slumped position.
 Now sit up straight and try again.
-Experts say slouching can reduce the capacity of your lungs by as much as 30%.
-A lack of oxygenated blood flowing through the body can potentially lead to vascular disease, also gastrointestinal problems can be caused by pressure placed on the organs in a bad posture.
+Experts say slouching can reduce the capacity of your lungs by as much as 30 per cent.
+A lack of oxygenated blood flowing through the body can potentially lead to vascular disease, and gastrointestinal problems can be caused by long-term pressure placed on organs from bad posture.

 What do we do?

-Keep using your smart phones, tablets, etc. but be aware of your body.
-Pay specific attention to where your head is, and get into the habit of keeping it straight up at eye level.
-This is something that is not only affecting adults but also children as young as 8 years old!
+It may not be feasible to stop using smart phones, tablets, etc., but it is important to be aware of your body.
+Pay specific attention to where your head is, and get into the habit of keeping it as close to eye level as you can.
+Think about passing this lesson on to others, as this is not only affecting adults but also children as young as 8 years old!